mlewis7127/awesome-aws-devex/README.md

 * [Improve Developer Productivity Using AWS GenAI Capabilities - AWS Community Day Turkiye](https://www.youtube.com/watch?v=xfux7vAp1qU) - Matt Lewis demos many of the features and capabilities available in Amazon Q for Developer

+* [Getting started with Amazon Q Developer in Visual Studio Code](https://www.youtube.com/watch?v=i0zQpJPfSdU) - Rohini Gaonkar, Sr. Developer Advocate at AWS, will show you how to install and use the Amazon Q extension to supercharge your development process with AI-powered features like inline code completion, sophisticated code analysis, and more.

 * [I tried coding with Amazon CodeWhisperer...
 This is what happened](https://www.youtube.com/watch?v=erO_6AX_DXk) - Milan Jovanović shows us how to use Amazon CodeWhisperer from Visual Studio.
 He also shares his thoughts on using this tool and what he thinks about AI-powered coding in general

 ### AWS re:Invent 2023 Videos